Skip to content

 Insurance providers want to know how you’ll use your bike, so they understand the potential risk involved.

-- Social, domestic, pleasure, commuting and business use – if you’re using your bike for all of the above, while also using it for business reasons (like a delivery service), then you’ll need business use cover.
+• Social, domestic, pleasure, commuting and business use – if you’re using your bike for all of the above, while also using it for business reasons (such as visiting clients or other work-related travel), then you’ll need business use cover.

 Read your policy carefully to make sure you get the right cover for your needs.